Nikon D7200 versus Nikon D750

 Of the two cameras under consideration, the Nikon D7200 features an APS-C sensor and the Nikon D750 a full frame sensor.
 The sensor area in the D750 is 135 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the D750 has a markedly higher DXO score than the D7200 (overall score 6 points higher), which will translate into better image quality.
 The advantage is based on 0.3 bits higher color depth, 0.1 EV of lower dynamic range, and 1.1 stops in additional low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |Nikon D7200 (⇒ rgt)||APS-C||24.0||6000||4000||1080/60p||24.5||14.6||1333||87|